-Paying your rent is your most important responsibility as a tenant.
 You should pay your rent in advance, as set out in your tenancy agreement.
-You can check your balance at any time at myLandGAH. com or by texting 'balance' to 07860 024509 (this service only works if we have your mobile number on record).
+You can check your balance at any time at www.mysaxonweald.com or by texting 'balance' to 07860 024509 (this service only works if we have your mobile number on record).